rethRed/reth-mercadopago-sdk/README.md

   Each operation will yield one of two outcomes: a MercadoPagoError in the event of an error, or the desired value in case of a
   successful operation.

+  You can check if the operation was successfull or not by calling the methods:
 ```javascript
 const payment = await mercadoPago.value.payment.create()
 if(payment.isFailure()) console.log("operation failed")
 if(payment.isSuccess()) console.log("operation succeeded")
 ```
+Definition of MercadoPagoError:
 ```javascript
 class MercadoPagoError {
   message: string;